 pH of 1.0% Solution | 13.0 |

-The role of Sodium Hydroxide in hair care products can be classified into two main applications.
+The role of sodium hydroxide in hair care products can be classified into two main applications.
 Firstly, it serves as a buffering agent, responsible for adjusting and maintaining the desired pH level of the finished product.
-Secondly, Sodium Hydroxide acts as an active ingredient in hair straightening products.
+Secondly, sodium hydroxide acts as an active ingredient in hair straightening products.

 Hair care products have diverse pH requirements depending on their main function.
-For instance, the pH of a shampoo and rinse-off conditioner typically falls within the range of 4.00 – 5.00, achieved by adding either an acid or a base.
+For instance, the pH levels of a shampoo and rinse-off conditioner typically falls within the range of 4.00 – 5.00, achieved by adding either an acid or a base.

 On the other hand, hair styling gels necessitate a neutral pH level of 6.50 – 7.50.
 These gels often contain carbomer, a strongly acidic thickening and styling polymer.
-To neutralize the carbomer and achieve the desired pH, Sodium Hydroxide is a preferred choice due to its cost-effectiveness.
+To neutralize the carbomer and achieve the desired pH, sodium hydroxide is a preferred choice due to its cost-effectiveness.

-When examining the ingredient lists of these formulations, Sodium Hydroxide is typically found listed towards the end, indicating that only a small quantity is required for pH adjustment.
-This highlights the precise and economical usage of Sodium Hydroxide in hair care product formulation.
+When examining the ingredient lists of these formulations, sodium hydroxide is typically found listed towards the end, indicating that only a small quantity is required for pH adjustment.
+This highlights the precise and economical usage of sodium hydroxide in hair care product formulation.

-Hair straightening products, commonly known as hair relaxers, are powerful alkaline creams that incorporate inorganic alkalis such as Sodium Hydroxide, Lithium Hydroxide, or Guanidine Hydroxide.
+Hair straightening products, commonly known as hair relaxers, are powerful alkaline creams that incorporate inorganic alkalis such as sodium hydroxide, lithium hydroxide, or guanidine hydroxide.
 These relaxers have gained immense popularity among individuals with Afro-American hair, as they provide a means to straighten excessively curly or coily hair.

-Specifically, hair relaxers containing Sodium Hydroxide are referred to as “Lye Relaxers,” while those containing other hydroxides are known as “No-Lye Relaxers.”
-These products originated in the early 1940s and have since undergone significant research and development efforts to enhance their efficacy and safety, resulting in a continuous growth in demand and popularity.
-5
+Specifically, hair relaxers containing sodium hydroxide are referred to as “Lye Relaxers,” while those containing other hydroxides are known as “No-Lye Relaxers.”
+These products originated in the early 1940s and have since undergone significant research and development efforts to enhance their efficacy and safety, resulting in a continuous growth in demand and popularity.5

 Chemically straightening curly hair fibers involves breaking the existing disulfide chemical bonds within the hair protein structure.
 Sodium hydroxide plays a crucial role in this process by providing hydroxide ions that target the disulfide bonds.